 About Dr. Satz

-I established my private practice in 1996 and since then have worked with many adults, adolescents, and children.
-I have worked extensively with depression, anxiety, life transitions, relationship issues, disordered eating and body image, self-harm, and issues related to learning disabilities.
+I established my psychotherapy practice in 1996 and since then have worked with many children, adolescents, adults, and couples.
+I have helped people navigate life transitions, academic struggles, relationship and marital issues, disordered eating and body image, self-harm, and transitioning to college.

-I frequently collaborate with other clinicians or providers as needed and/or requested.
+I frequently collaborate with other clinicians or medical providers as needed and/or requested.